gabsens/DimensionReduction/README.md

 # Spring 2017 student project at ENSAE

 This repository includes the code, report and slides for the Python project I completed in Spring of 2017.
-The topic was dimensionality reduction through PCA (Principal Component Analysi)  and NMF (Non-negative Matrix Factorization).
+The topic was dimensionality reduction through PCA (Principal Component Analysis)  and NMF (Non-negative Matrix Factorization).

 ## PCA